duckAsteroid/velociwraptor/README.md

 * Override local project.json with one from the command line

 * Main class with args to run generator
-    * Pass in the template as a DIR/ZIP/Git
+    * Pass in the templateRoot as a DIR/ZIP/Git
     * (optional) give a working DIR for the output
-* Walk the template and write to target
+* Walk the templateRoot and write to target
     * Use a marker file to control directory/folder creation (i.e. omit/include files/directories)
     * Allow inclusion of other templates (versioning?)
-    * Use velocity to drive the template
+    * Use velocity to drive the templateRoot
-    * Have a marker line : in the marker file to indicate this is really part of a template (not a marker)
+    * Have a marker line : in the marker file to indicate this is really part of a templateRoot (not a marker)
-* A template registry server (maven?)
+* A templateRoot registry server (maven?)
     * Allow templates to find/reference each other by maven co-ord